-She is an active member of the Infectious Disease Society of America, American College of Physicians, where she is a Fellow, and is a Research Scientist in the National Hispanic Science Network.
-She is a recipient of the Arnold Gold Foundation Leonard Tow Humanism in Medicine Award from Harvard Medical School and has spoken nationally and internationally on physician responsibility in the care of survivors of torture.
+She is an active member of the Infectious Disease Society of America and the American College of Physicians, where she is a Fellow.
+She is also a Research Scientist in the National Hispanic Science Network.
+Dr. Levison is the recipient of the Arnold Gold Foundation Leonard Tow Humanism in Medicine Award from Harvard Medical School and has spoken nationally and internationally on physician responsibility in the care of survivors of torture.

 She is fluent in English and Spanish.

 View my most recent publications at PubMed